lvSojen/self-motivation-day-counter/README.md

 # self-motivation-day-counter

-This is a small project that involved html, tailwindcss and some javascript, took me a day, hope you enjoy. and Stay Motivated!
+This is a small project that involved html,<br />
+tailwindcss and some javascript,<br />
+took me a day, hope you enjoy.<br />
+and Stay Motivated!

 Can do: